Membership and Fees

 I’m an existing IHE member, can I transfer to another IHE grade?

 Yes.
 Existing members can apply to transfer to another grade with the relevant experience.
 No review is necessary.
-You’ll need to fill out a transfer and subscription payment form.
+Please make your transfer request in writing by emailing firstname.lastname@example.org and attaching a copy of your current CV.
 If your application is approved, you’ll be required to pay the difference in fees to bring your subscription up to the higher grade rate.

 Is there a fee for the professional review process?

 Yes.
 IHE members are required to pay professional review fees when they submit their portfolio.
-If you’re successfully awarded professional registration with the Engineering Council (EC), you’ll also be required to pay both the EC’s annual registration and membership fees which are collected by the IHE.
-View fees
+If you’re successfully awarded Professional Registration with the Engineering Council (EC), or the British Computer Society (BCS) you’ll also be required to pay both the EC or BCS annual registration and membership fees which are collected by the IHE.

-I’m an IHE member with EC registration.
+I’m an IHE member with EC or BCS registration with another organisation.
 Can I transfer my registration to the IHE?

 Yes.
-If you‘re already registered with the Engineering Council, or have been within the last three years, you can transfer your registration across to us.
+If you‘re already registered with the Engineering Council or hold British Computer Society RITTech or CITP registration, or have been within the last three years, you can transfer your registration across to us.
+Please email email@example.com to make your request in writing.

 Who can help me find a mentor?

-It really is best to identify an engineer at your workplace (perhaps your line manager or an EC-registered engineer colleague) willing to support you.
-If that’s not possible, please email us and we can provide a back-up to assist you or your mentor.
+It really is best to identify an engineer at your workplace (perhaps your line manager or an EC-registered colleague) willing to support you.
+If that’s not possible, please email firstname.lastname@example.org and we will try our best to provide a mentor who can assist remotely.
+You do not necessarily need to have a mentor to proceed with your application, however we would advise that you get someone to look over your portfolio before submitting it to us.

 Do I have to be an IHE member to take part in a forum?

-No. All highways professionals are welcome to take part in any IHE forum but you’ll need to register first.
-View forums
+No. All highways professionals are welcome to take part in any IHE forum but you’ll need to register first to make a contribution.
+You do not need to register to view the forum.

 How do I know if someone has commented on an IHE forum that I have been involved in?

-If you’ve been taking part in a forum and you’d like to be notified by email if a comment has been made on the discussion, you’ll need to bookmark the discussion by clicking the ‘star’ button on the top right of the page.
-Please be aware that email notifications are not sent out automatically
+If you’ve been taking part in a forum and you’d like to be notified by email if a comment has been made on the discussion, you’ll need to subscribe to instant updates.
+You need to subscribe by forum category.
+Select ‘Forum actions (top right)/subscribe to instant updates.

 How do I report a technical problem on the IHE Forum?